antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

 Software build and run guide
 ============================

-This section provides information on acquiring, configuring, building and running software on Parallella board.
+This section provides information on acquiring, configuring, building and running software on the Parallella board.

+.. _prerequisites:

 Prerequisites
 -------------

-This section lists software and tools required in the next steps of building and running Linux on Parallella board.
+This section lists software and tools required in the next steps of building and running Linux on the Parallella board.
 In the following subsections is is assumed that every requisite described in this part is met.
 Furthermore, for every required package, place from where it can be obtained is provided.

 .. rubric:: Xilinx Tools